 If you never seem to find a settling ground, don’t panic.
 You, at the very least, will end up producing essays like this one and someone somewhere might end up benefitting from your questioning and unsettled drifting.

 Happy playing!Have an opinion on this essay?
-You can tweet it to me (tagging my handle @paraschopra) or you can send your feedback on email.
-Thank you!
+You can send your feedback on email to me.